- Registration is at the Lucas Oil Arena

 - The first station is the AMA Station, where every rider must produce a valid and current AMA card for inspection by the AMA official.
 Expired AMA cards can be renewed at this station.

-- Adult racers and parents/legal guardians of a youth rider (under 18 years of age) must attend registration and sign the applicable event entry form and releases.
-Youth riders who have previously been issued an Annual AMA Release Card or whose parent has a properly notarized event release DO NOT have to attend registration or sign a release.
-Youth riders without an Annual AMA Release Card or notarized release must complete an event Youth Release.
-Youth Releases are available at the AMA Station.
+- Adult racers, parents/legal guardians of a youth rider (under 18 years of age) and Mechanics must attend registration and sign the applicable event entry form and releases.
+Parents must complete a Minor Release or present an Annual AMA Release Card.
+Minor Releases are available at the AMA Station.
 Only parents or legal guardians may sign the release – not friends, siblings, other relatives, etc. A legal guardian is one appointed by the court; otherwise, you are not a legal guardian.

 - The next station is the Class Station.
 Each class will have its own Station and Registration Technician.
 Riders must register at the Class Station for each class in which they are entered.

 - The last four digits of the machine’s Frame Number must be provided.
-This applies for ALL Powder-coated frames must be inspected and marked by the AMA Officials during practice.
+This applies for ALL Powder-coated frames must be inspected by the AMA Official and marked with a frame number during practice on Monday.
+It is the responsibility of the rider to report the AMA-issued frame number to the MX Sports Race Office.

 - Mechanics will be required to sign the Release Form and will be given a Mechanics Pass with a number that corresponds with the Race/Moto number for the rider’s class.
 Please check the Mechanics Pass number to ensure it is for the proper race.
 Mechanics must be at least 18 years of age.